Alfresco/alfresco-helloworld-transformer/alfresco-helloworld-transformer-amp/README.md

 # Alfresco Hello World Transformer AMP

-## NOTE
-This is not an example on how to build a Custom Transformer.

 ## Purpose
-This is an example Hello World transformer AMP used to demonstrate the old mechanism of adding custom Transformers or Renditions to alfresco-content-repository.
+This is an example Hello World transformer AMP used to demonstrate the legacy mechanism of adding custom Transformers or Renditions to alfresco-content-repository.
 However this is a AMP is bare-bones, it has no unit tests and it brings the minimum required dependencies.

+**It is no longer recommended to use AMPs to create custom transformers**.
 ## AMP Architecture
 ```
 project